fostimus/concentration/README.md

 ## Future Development

 -   Refactor to further adhere to object oriented programming principles; ideally I'd like to replace all methods with `concentration.` that exist outside the concentration object, with `this.` and move it within the concentration object.
 The way it's written, this game only works because there is only ONE concentration object
 -   Allow user to customize game details, such as:
     -   Game timer
     -   Click timer
     -   Amount of cards on the board
 -   Allow user to customize/choose theme
 -   Favicon
+-   Update lose modal with "shame" gif (to rhyme with game and fame)
+-   Update last couple themes
+-   Add CSS animations